 Smoking affects not only the aesthetic of the smile due to tooth discoloration but also significantly increases the risk of periodontal diseases, tooth loss, and even oral cancers.

-Tobacco interferes with the function of gingival cells, compromising the mouth’s ability to heal and defend against infections.
-This, combined with reduced blood flow, creates an ideal environment for plaque accumulation and the development of gingival inflammation.
-Smokers are therefore much more likely to develop periodontal diseases than non-smokers, often in more severe and treatment-resistant forms.
+Tobacco interferes with the functioning of gingival cells, which compromises the mouth’s ability to heal and defend itself against infections.
+All of this, combined with reduced blood flow, creates an ideal environment for plaque accumulation and the development of gingival inflammation.
+Smokers are therefore much more likely to develop periodontal diseases than non-smokers, with forms that are often more severe and resistant to treatment.

 Moreover, the toxic chemicals present in tobacco smoke can cause mutations in the cells of the oral mucosa, potentially leading to precancerous or cancerous lesions.